timKraeuter/bpmn-analyzer-js/README.md

    - `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL (including the deployment name and API version)

 **⚠️ Security Warning**: These credentials will be exposed in the browser if you host the application online.
 This configuration is intended for local development and demo purposes only!
+I used credentials from https://ai.azure.com with location set to swedencentral.

 ## Installing dependencies